Swiss Science Center Technorama: History

 In 1947 an association for the establishment of a technical museum in Switzerland was launched, and objects were held by the industrial companies of the Winterthur–Zürich–Baden region.
 On 26 June 1969, a foundation in accordance with Art.
 80 ff ZGB was founded under the name Technorama der Schweiz, purposing science and technology for vivid spectacle.
 In 1982 an exhibition was presented, but in a conservative way being a conventional technology museum, covered by verbal information masses, mainly in the form of an audiovisual superstructure.
 In June 1990 a new mission statement was adopted, created by the former director Remo Besio.
 Essentially, it was inspired and designed by the leading science centers of the UK and the US, including the Exploratorium in San Francisco.
 The theoretical basis were the considerations of Frank Oppenheimer and Richard Gregory, to establish an interactive science museum, as well as publications by Steven Pizzey, and reports and evaluations of the Association of Science and Technology Centers.
 Finally, both incorporated in the model as well as the principles and suggestions of Hugo Kükelhaus.
 Until 2000, Technorama was converted from a classical museum into a Science Center, a vivid atmosphere that encourages hands-on experiments.
 The increase and proportion of adolescents and children of pre-school niveau as visitors, established Technorama as part of the educational system and as additional extracurricular lessons.
 In 1999 occurred a reorganization of the foundation and a cleanup of its structure, and the revision of the regulations and statutes.
 In 2012 the museum was rebuilt and the expansion of the laboratory area was done.

-In 2016 the Swiss Science Center Technorama achieved a new visitor record, and for the first time, the museum was also open on Monday all year.
-Among the 281,4217 visitors, 60,545 pupils attended the museum; 70% were from Swiss schools.
+In 2023, the Swiss Science Center Technorama achieved a new visitor record with 364,286 visitors, Among these visitors, 64,596 were students, with 49,399 coming from Swiss schools, making up approximately 76% of the student visitors.